Science and medicine have developed in recent years in the area of pregnancy, maternal and fetal health.

 This is one of the most dramatic medical developments.

-The purpose of the genetic screening tests is to locate carriers of hereditary genetic diseases in order to prevent the birth of with these diseases.
+The purpose of the genetic screening tests is to locate carriers of hereditary genetic diseases in order to prevent the birth of children with these diseases.

 There is a range of routine tests conducted by the HMO, in which up to 20 common syndromes can be reviewed according to the origin of both partners.